Please find below a non-exhaustive list of activities eligible for the ICFA programme.

 |

-8.1.
-Energy efficiency, on-site renewable energy, CO2 emission reduction, and carbon sinks in buildings |
+8. Buildings, public installations and end-use energy efficiency | 8.2.
+Energy efficiency, on-site renewable energy, CO2 emission reduction, and carbon sinks in public areas and installations |

 |